hrishin/blogsource/about.markdown

 permalink: /about/
 ---

-I'm a software engineer who is interested in infrastructure and platform engineering(Kubernetes/OpenShift, Containers, AWS/GCP), operations(SRE) and automation, cloud/distributed computing, Linux OS and general computer science while holding hands in programming/scripting.
-Holds special interest in designing and building orchestration systems to automate complex workflows.
+A software engineer who is passionate about solving infrastructure and platform engineering problems using distributed systems.
+Keen on building sustainable solutions and systems with great user experience as its scales to any degree.